f1337/f1337.github.io/scratchpad/practice-groups.md

 ## Attributes

-- A volunteer, [cooperative effort](https://en.wikipedia.org/wiki/Cooperative) to align and share specialized expertise.
+- A volunteer, [cooperative effort](https://en.wikipedia.org/wiki/Cooperative) to establish & maintain stand specialized expertise.
 - Persistent by nature, and design.
 - Cross-team, but discipline-specific.
 - Not guilds.
 The word guild is overloaded with ancient connotations.
 Also we're not cargo-culting.